ethereum/execution-apis/README.md

 [View the spec][playground]

-The Ethereum JSON-RPC is a collection of methods that all clients implement.
+The Ethereum JSON-RPC is a standard collection of methods that all exectuion clients implement.
+It is the canonical interface between users and the network.
 This interface allows downstream tooling and infrastructure to treat different Ethereum clients as modules that can be swapped at will.

+### Contributing

+The specification is written in [OpenRPC][openrpc].
+Refer to the OpenRPC specification and the JSON schema specification to get started.

 ### Building